First Parish COVID-19 Information

 Groups are expected to follow all safety guidelines when meeting in person.

 - Please stay home if you have any symptoms, even if you think it’s just a cold.
 If you need to report an exposure or a case of COVID, please contact Rev. Liz Weber or Rev. Amy Freedman.
 We will notify the group while protecting your privacy.

-If you test positive or learn that you have been exposed to someone with COVID-19, and you have recently been at First Parish, please contact Rev. Liz Weber or Rev. Amy Freedman.
-First Parish leaders will notify all other attendees of their possible exposure while maintaining your privacy.
+Masks are available at our buildings’ main entrances.
+Hand sanitizer is widely available.
+If you develop COVID and have recently been at First Parish, please contact Rev. Liz Weber or Rev. Amy Freedman.
+First Parish leaders will notify other attendees of their possible exposure while maintaining your privacy.
 Liz is also available for pastoral support through an exposure or illness.

 Some Final Notes

 Each of us is always encouraged to take as much precaution as we need or want to.
 Thanks to all of us for taking care of one another by checking in with each other about what feels safe and comfortable.
-We want to be inclusive and supportive of one another rather than assuming that we have the same level of risk tolerance.
+We want to be inclusive and supportive of one another rather than assuming that we all have the same level of risk tolerance.

 As pandemic life continues to evolve, we are here for you.
 Please reach out to Rev. Liz Weber, Minister for Congregational Care, if you could use support.

 Rev. Liz Weber, convenor

 Heather Packard, Standing Committee representative